Ross Rebagliati

-Ross Rebagliati (born July 14, 1971) is a Canadian snowboarder who won a gold medal in the men's giant slalom event at the 1998 Winter Olympics.
+Ross Rebagliati (born July 14, 1971) is a Canadian snowboarder who won a gold medal in the inaugural men's giant slalom event at the 1998 Winter Olympics.
 The International Olympic Committee initially stripped him of the medal due to a failed drug test for cannabis use, but was overruled by an appeals court two days later, resulting in the medal being restored.
 Since retiring from snowboarding, Rebagliati has become an entrepreneur in the cannabis industry.

 Early snowboarding career

 Rebagliati was born in Vancouver, British Columbia, in 1971.
 He took up snowboarding at the age of 15 and won the Canadian and U.S. Amateur Snowboard Championships in 1990.
 He turned pro in 1991, winning the Mount Baker Banked Slalom in 1992, the U.S. Open in 1994, and the European Championship in 1994.
 In 1996, he won the World Cup Super-Giant Slalom in his hometown of Whistler, British Columbia.